Alveda King: Anti-abortion activism

 King is an anti-abortion activist.
 She had two abortions before changing her views following the birth of one of her children and her becoming a born-again Christian in 1983.
 King frames the issue as one of racial discrimination; she has referred to abortion as "womb-lynching" and accused Planned Parenthood of profiting from "aborting black babies."
 King is director of the activist group Civil Rights for the Unborn and is director of Priests for Life's African American outreach.

 In 1996, she denounced her aunt Coretta Scott King for her support for abortion rights.

-On September 22, 2020, King appeared in Birmingham alongside political activists including Amie Beth Dickinson to present the Equality Proclamation.
+On September 22, 2020, King appeared in Birmingham, Alabama alongside political activists including Amie Beth Dickinson to present the Equality Proclamation.
 The document, signed on the 158th anniversary of the Emancipation Proclamation's signing, argued that the tactics and locations of abortion providers like Planned Parenthood were racially discriminatory.
-According to a document distributed by the group, King and the other signees believed that “the targeted practices of Alabama abortion providers are both discriminatory and disproportionately harmful to black mothers and their babies” and that a legal case could be made against abortion using the Tenth Amendment.
+According to a document distributed by the group, King and the other signees believed that "the targeted practices of Alabama abortion providers are both discriminatory and disproportionately harmful to black mothers and their babies" and that a legal case could be made against abortion using the Tenth Amendment.